ahmadkhanfar/TLOG/README.md

 After successfully creating a simulated trip using Mission Planner, you will need to extract the MAVLink messages from the TLOG file.

-Convert from TLOG file to Text:
+Convert from TLOG file to Text:<br>

 Use tlogconvert.py.
 Ensure you have installed the pymavlink library.
 You can install it using pip install pymavlink.
 Specify the log file name; in our case, it's test.log.